bluewallumich/airbnb-explorer/README.md

 <!-- Future Plans -->
 ## Future Plans

-[]Create more efficient models.
+-- [ ] Create more efficient models.
-[]Expand the data to include all datasets from inside airbnb.
+-- [ ] Expand the data to include all datasets from inside airbnb.
-[]Create an API to link to inside airbnb
+-- [ ] Create an API to link to inside airbnb
-[]Make visualization more memory efficient.
+-- [ ] Make visualization more memory efficient.
-[]Add more calculations and create more dashboards
+-- [ ] Add more calculations and create more dashboards